bharadwajyas/ppdump-public/README.md

 ```

 ## Bugs
 **NOTE**: Please do not run multiple instances of the ppdump command - wait until one has completed before running another.
 This is because only one driver can be loaded at a time - so if two are loaded at the same time, the process tends to break quiet quickly.
-Furthermore some of the threads will lock up during the injection process.
+Furthermore some of the threads will lock up during the injection process if you run too many of the DLL at the same time.